May-Tove/social-media-project/README.md

 ## How to install and run the project

-Clone this repo and run npm i to install dependencies
+Clone this repo and run npm i to install dependencies:

  npm i

-Run Sass build script
+Run Sass build script:

  npm run build

 ## Built with